simplyhelp/learn/csrs-canada.md

 **NAD83 (CSRS)** stands for **North American Datum 1983 (Canadian Spatial Reference System)**.
 It is an **updated version** of NAD83 that incorporates **improved accuracy using GPS measurements**.

+**IMPORTANT:** Most do not need to be concerned with the level of precision discussed here.
+But if data aren't lining up and CSRS is being used, this might help.

 ---

 ## **Why Was CSRS Introduced?**
 The original **NAD83 (1983)** was based on ground survey data and early satellite measurements.
 Over time, more accurate **GPS technology** revealed small errors in this datum.
+While the GPS datum is updated regularly, there are still regional differences and when using high-precision GNSS receivers this comes into play.
+Mostly, the CSRS deals with local events moving the earth like melting of the permafrost, earthquakes and plate tetonics.

 To improve positional accuracy across Canada, **Natural Resources Canada (NRCan)** introduced **NAD83 (CSRS)**, refining coordinate positions with GPS data.